top of page

 The main types of brachytherapy are intracavitary radiation and interstitial radiation.
 Both of these methods use radioactive implants such as pellets, seeds, ribbons, wires, needles, capsules, balloons, or tubes.

-â– With interstitial (IN-ter-STIH-shul) radiation, the implants are placed in or near the tumor, but not in a body cavity.
+â– With interstitial radiation, the implants are placed in or near the tumor, but not in a body cavity.

-Types of Brachytherapy:
+Types of Brachytherapy

 High-dose rate (HDR) implants

 â– These implants stay in place for a few minutes at a time and are then taken out.
-Your entire visit will be longer, though, since it also takes time to prepare for the treatment.
+Your entire visit will be longer, though, since

-â– The holder or catheter may stay in place or it may be put in place before each treatment.
+â– The holder or catheter may stay in place, or it may be put in place before each treatment.

 â– You can be around people after the implant is removed.
 You are not radioactive.

-About the Treatment:
+About the Treatment

 â– Brachytherapy uses radiation to destroy cancer cells and shrink tumors.